-- Act as a bridge between the Government and the people.
+- Act as a bridge between the Government of India and the citizen of India.

 - Decision-making and execution of administrative matters.
 This is diverse and includes:

 - Interfaces with the general public.
-Providing the public with solutions for their problems.
+Providing the citizen of India with solutions for their problems.

 - Developing a framework to modify law, rules, and regulations after proper approval.

-- Effecting developmental policies and schemes of the Government.
+- Effecting developmental policies and schemes of the Government of India.

-- Represent Government in International forums, in case the officer is a senior.
+- Represent Government of India in International forums, in case the officer is a senior.

 Of course, it is very true that along with authority comes responsibility.
-So, IAS exam is as tough as the power and perks it offers.
+So, the IAS exam is as tough as the power and perks it offers.
 So, it is not impossible, however, to meet the challenge.
-Hence, with proper guidance and coaching, it should be possible to encounter the exam in a smooth manner to be successful.
+Hence, with proper guidance and coaching, it should be possible to encounter the exam smoothly to be successful.

 It is tough but definitely endurable.
 One has to be very hardworking and dedicated to achieving the goal of becoming a proud civil servant of the Government of India.